Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Introduction

-For general settings, adiabatic elimination was formulated using degenerate perturbation theory in \cite{Zanardi16}.
-Later, \cite{Azouit17} provided a geometric picture based on center manifold theory \cite{Fenichel79}.
-The system according to this theory does exactly feature an invariant manifold corresponding to slow dynamics, and hence we can view the model reduction to slow degrees of freedom as trying to approximate this manifold and the evolution once the system is initialized on it.
-To formulate the model reduction based on this picture, we parametrize the degrees of freedom on an invariant manifold.
-We then seek to find two maps; one describing the time evolution of the parameters and the other assigning the parametrization the solution of the Lindblad equation, that is, the density matrix of the total system.
-To calculate these maps approximately for general problems, the asymptotic expansion with respect to the timescale separation is performed.
+Various approaches have been developed to formulate adiabatic elimination for composite open quantum systems.
+One of the earliest studies is \cite{Cirac92}, where the author applied the Born-Markov approximation to a bipartite Lindblad system, as commonly done for composite Hamiltonian systems \cite{Breuer02}.
+A large body of studies has adopted a similar approach \cite{Wiseman93,Ripoll09,Reiter12,Lesanovsky13,Karabanov15,Tomita17,Damanet19,Viana22,Yang22}.
+Other studies have explored alternative formulations, including the application of the Laplace transform to the projected master equation \cite{F-Shapiro20,Saideh20} and the use of the Schrieffer-Wolff transformation \cite{Kessler12,Burgarth21,Jager22}.
+In contrast to Hamiltonian systems, relaxation behavior is built into the spectral properties of the generator in open quantum systems.
+We can hence consider an invariant subspace, or in geometric language, a manifold to which trajectories are attracted in the long-time regime.
+Formulations based on such a geometric picture were presented in \cite{Macieszczak16,Zanardi16}.
+However, the applicability of these approaches is limited either to systems for which the eigenvectors of the generator can be determined or to the evaluation of contributions up to the second-order in the timescale separation.
+In this paper, we focus on the formulation presented in \cite{Azouit17}, which can overcome these limitations.
+It provides a geometric picture based on center manifold theory \cite{Fenichel79}.
+The system according to this theory does exactly feature an invariant manifold corresponding to slow dynamics, and hence we view the model reduction to slow degrees of freedom as approximating both the manifold and the evolution once the system is initialized on it.
+To formulate the model reduction based on this picture, we parametrize the degrees of freedom on the invariant manifold (see Fig.$\,$\ref{fig:Intro_formulation}).
+We then seek to find two maps; one describing the time evolution of the parameters and the other assigning the parametrization to the solution of the Lindblad equation, that is, the density matrix of the total system.
+To calculate these maps approximately for general problems, an asymptotic expansion with respect to the timescale separation is performed.
 In this way, \cite{Azouit17} established a methodology to calculate higher-order contributions systematically.
-Recently, this approach was extended to a periodically driven system where the driving frequency is comparable to the fast timescale, while the amplitude is in the order of the slow timescale \cite{Michiel22}.
+Recently, this approach was extended to a periodically driven system where the driving frequency is comparable to the fast timescale, while the amplitude is in the order of the slow timescale \cite{Michiel23}.
+In addition, numerical simulations were conducted to evaluate the reduced dynamics in a multisystem platform \cite{FM24}.